NovelService/Report/README.md

 ### Novel2GoExtractor
 Using the core of Novel2Go I made a private version which used CLI tool for desktop which way better results.
 [Firefox readability](https://github.com/mozilla/readability) library was used through an CLI wrapper for extracting the content and [calibre](https://calibre-ebook.com/) `ebook-convert` used to convert the html page to an eBook.
 ANY eBook format was possible with this.
-But a java program which relies on the user having an JS CLI tool, thus NodeJS and npm, and calibre installed is not very user friendly.
+But a java program which relies on the user having an JS CLI tool, thus NodeJS and NPM, and calibre installed is not very user friendly.

 <a name="problem_definition" />